Size / Year Built / Builder

 100.0 Ft / 1992 / Perama, Greece

 M/Y Elena was launched in 1992 and was one of the first yachts to enter the Greek charter market.
 She was built in Perama Shipyard in Greece.
 She has a steel hull which offers steady cruising and her entire interior is constructed from oak and mahogany wood.
 M/Y Elena is a classic displacement yacht featuring ample deck space and a lavish interior.
 In 2008 her stern was extended and a new swim platform was added for easy access to the sea.
 In 2016 she was refitted with new upholstery in the saloon, VIP cabin and Master Cabin and had a second sun deck installed.
-MY Elena can accommodate 12-14 guests in 6 cabins.
+MY Elena can accommodate 12-13 guests in 6 cabins.
 Her main deck features the saloon and dining area, the galley and the VIP cabin.
 Her mid lower deck features the Master cabin which also has a sofa and her two twin cabins.
 Two more twin cabins are located in the stern lower deck.
 All cabins have ensuite facilities and are fully air-conditioned.
-M/Y Elena also has a seventh cabin with bunk beds and ensuite facilities which can be available to the guests upon request.
 The crew quarters are located on the lower deck and have a completely separate entrance.
 M/Y Elena has a warm feel to her and all her guests feel at home when on board.
 She has a 4.40mt tender with a 70hp outboard engine, water skis, tubes, rings, snorkeling and fishing equipment are also available on board.
 Her lovely crew of 5 are always ready to cater to guests needs.

 Our team endeavors to provide up to date and accurate information regarding each yacht in our listing, however some yachts reserve the right to make last minute changes to their availability and rates.
 With this in mind, please note that premium rates may be attached to certain destinations and dates, such as Christmas and New Years in the Caribbean or July and August in the Mediterranean.
 Kindly contact us for a proposal that details the yacht’s final rate and availability.